Reviews written by registered user

 |10 reviews in total|

 A blind man stumps by mistake into a murder and, as he doesn't know who, why or where, nobody believes him.
-The premise is interesting, but from there on the film spirals down and rapidly acquires a US made Republic Serial flavor, where the hero is again and again getting deliberately into trouble with the baddies but luckily --as the baddies aren't that clever either-- saving his neck again and again.
-The hero breaks and enters and breaks and enters, and he is so lucky --did I mention he is lucky?-- that twice he easily finds decisive clues that the baddies --did I mention they weren't clever?-- left carelessly around for him to find.
+The premise is interesting, but from there on the film spirals down and rapidly acquires a US made Republic Serial flavor, where the hero is again and again stupidly putting himself in trouble with the baddies but luckily --as the baddies aren't that clever either-- saving his neck every time.
+The hero breaks and enters and breaks and enters, and he is so lucky --did I mention he is lucky?-- that he not only survives but twice he easily finds decisive clues that the baddies --did I mention they weren't clever?-- left carelessly around for him to find.
 Everything but going to the police; obviously, that would be too absurd.
 We all know that amateur detectives are always much more competent than Scotland Yard's trained detectives.
-To help, all the time Reed is walking around carrying a marmoreal face that seems to scream: "look how handsome I am".
-Perhaps to compensate all this beauty, the female lead is quite plain and, in the final take, she looks downright ugly.
+To help, all the time Reed is walking around with a marmoreal face that seems to scream: "look how handsome I am".
+Perhaps to compensate all his beauty, the female lead is quite plain and, in the final take, she looks downright ugly.
 I had much higher expectations, especially being this a British film.
-(Perhaps because the most recent British film of that era I watched was "Obsession"... and that is entirely another matter.)
+(Perhaps I was so predisposed because the most recent British film of that era I watched was "Obsession"... and that is entirely another matter.)

 *** This review may contain spoilers ***